Facebook blocked in Myanmar as UN chief says coup must fail

 Myanmar's junta-era constitution ensures the military retains considerable influence, including a quarter of parliamentary seats and control of key ministries.

+The United States and Britain condemned the charges and called for her immediate release.

-Myanmar's military has declared a one-year state of emergency and said it would hold new elections once its allegations were addressed.
+Myanmar's military has declared a one-year state of emergency and said it will hold new elections once its allegations are addressed.

+That has caused huge anger inside the nation and the "Civil Disobedience Movement" appears to have taken off.
+By Thursday, red NLD flags adorned the balconies of dozens of Yangon apartments - a tacit but vibrant show of resistance against the military.

+Residents have also started clanging pots and cymbals nightly at 8 pm to "drive the military junta out" - a throwback to an old Myanmar tradition of expelling evil spirits.